White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Devel.md

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/aspx-white-screen.png "an image title")

-Run the metasploit listern and you should a shell.
+Run the metasploit listener and you should a shell.

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/got-shell.png "an image title")